Moth-beacon/FinancialTracker/README.md

 ![demo.gif](demo.gif)

 ## Future Work
-- Add a GUI version using JavaFX or Swing.
 - Allow editing or deleting of transactions.
 - Add password protection for privacy.
 - Improve filtering (e.g. by category or tags).